Sales department roles and responsibilities– Every organization has a sales team – there are no two ways about it.

 Now, you don’t need amateurish sales professionals who seem to have acquired every possible skill.
 What you need is an expert or someone who can smoothly handle but are amateurish in every department.
 Instead, focus on hiring a person who is willing to evolve and is a master at one job.

-You know why the jack-of-all-trades isn’t always the ideal candidates?
+Do you know why the jack-of-all-trades isn’t always the ideal candidates?

 Let’s consider these reasons.